ruamegatrader/creation/README.md

-# creation
+# Creation

-what I was show
+What I was shown...